gruntwork-io/docs/docs/2.0/reference/pipelines/configurations-as-code/index.md

 ## Local configurations

-Configurations located in the same directory as a `terragrunt.hcl` file are referred to as local configurations.
-These are generally used to define settings specific to a single unit of Infrastructure as Code (IaC) within a repository.
+Configurations must be specified within a single file named gruntwork.hcl, located in the same directory as the terragrunt.hcl file.
+These configurations are referred to as local configurations and are generally used to define settings specific to a single unit of Infrastructure as Code (IaC) within a repository. .

-Local configurations must be defined in a single file named `gruntwork.hcl`, located in the same directory as the corresponding `terragrunt.hcl` file.

 These configurations can serve two purposes:
 1. Define all the settings necessary for Pipelines to operate within the scope of a single unit.